TatesTests/hugeo/README.md

 1. Add your site and auasdasdasdthor details in `conxvxcvcfig.toml`.
 2. Add your Google Analytjkkhkjhjkics and Disqus keys to `config.toml`.
-3. Get a workflow going to see your site's outkjlkjlkput (with [CloudadasdasdasdsCannon](https://app.cloudcannon.com/) or Hugo locally).,mn,mn, mbnnmb
+3. Get a workflow going to see yomnmnbmnbmur site's outkjlkjlkput (with [CloudadasdasdasdsCannon](https://app.cloudcannon.com/) or Hugo locally).,mn,mn, mbnnmb
 ## Develop